department-of-veterans-affairs/vagov-content/pages/education/eligibility.md

     timeout: 20
     loadingMessage: Checking your application status.
     errorMessage: <strong>We’re sorry.
 Something went wrong when we tried to load your saved application.</strong><br/>Please try refreshing your browser in a few minutes.
-description: Get help paying for college or other training.
-Find out if you qualify for VA education benefits through the GI Bill and other educational assistance programs.
 gibsAlert: false
 ---
 <div itemscope itemtype="http://schema.org/FAQPage">